“It’s all about the fiber.”

 • Grade: Fiber diameter range of 3 microns; grade 1 being the finest (<20 microns) to grade 6 being the strongest (>32 microns).

-Certified Sorted™: Fiber has been sorted by a certified sorter or an apprentice according to standards and practices developed for efficient and accurate sorting.
+Certified Sorted®: Fiber has been sorted by a certified sorter or an apprentice according to standards and practices developed for efficient and accurate sorting.

 OPTIONS:

-Once your fiber is Certified Sorted™, you can have your harvest processed on your own, you can pool it with others who have Certified Sorted™ fiber, or do a little of both!
+Once your fiber is Certified Sorted®, you can have your harvest processed on your own, you can pool it with others who have Certified Sorted® fiber, or do a little of both!

-1. Join the North American Alpaca Fiber Producers Co-op (which accepts only Certified Sorted™ fiber) for yarn, socks, duvets and other products.
-You pay the production (as low as $9.00/lb) and shipping costs.
-As a member, you may sell products yourself or sell them to a distributor or wholesaler and they will sell it for you.
-As an apprentice sorter I will be happy to help you with your sorting needs.
-Visit www.naafp.us for more information.
+1. Join the Natural Fiber Producers Co-op (which accepts only Certified Sorted® fiber) to gain access to commercial processing for yarn, socks, duvets and other products.
+You pay the production (as low as $20.00/lb) and shipping costs.
+As a member, you may sell products yourself at retail or the coop will wholesale (depending on products, profit range from $25/lb - $) them on your behalf.
+Sorting Grading Classing.
+LLC will be happy to help you with your sorting needs.
+Visit www.naturalfiberproducers.com for more information.

 2. Send your sorted fiber to the mini-mill or spinnery of your choice to be processed into yarn, rovings, batts, etc. Please remember to blend only like grade and like processing method, i.e. WL3 with WL3, but not WR3 with WL3 or WR4.
 Make sure any additives such as merino, silk, bamboo, tencel, etc. are also of like grade and length.